techycereal/secretsanta_app/README.md

 - **Admin Features**: Special admin codes for group management and additional controls.

 ## Technology Stack

 - **Node.js**: Server-side JavaScript runtime.
 - **Express**: Web application framework for Node.js.
 - **SQLite3**: SQL database engine used for storing all application data.
+- **React**: A JavaScript library for building user interfaces.
+- **HTML**: Standard markup language for creating web pages.
+- **CSS**: Style sheet language used for describing the presentation of a document written in HTML or XML.
 - **Body-Parser**: Middleware for parsing incoming request bodies.
 - **CORS**: Middleware to enable Cross-Origin Resource Sharing.